CloudBoltSoftware/cb-applet/README.md

 Prerequisites:

 - Google Chrome
-- An environment variable "VITE_CB_URL" set to the url for your cloudbolt instance.
-The easiest way to do this is by creating a file in this project root called `.env.local` with the line: `export VITE_CB_URL=https://my.cloudbolt.url`
 - A version of this applet must be uploaded to CloudBolt and enabled for your user.
+- An environment variable "VITE_CB_URL" set to the url for your Cloudbolt instance.
+The easiest way to do this is to:
+  1. Create a file in this project root called `.env.local`
+  1. Add the line: `export VITE_CB_URL=<the localhost path your dev runs on>` to the file.
+  1. Save the file
+      - e.g. `export VITE_CB_URL=http://localhost:8001`

 Run the script `npm run build:dev`.
 This watches for file changes and auto-builds the applet when changes are saved.
 It then copies files to subfolders in `xui/src/tmp/devtools`.
 To use use these files: